pylover/khayyam/README.rst

 Change Log
 ^^^^^^^^^^

+* 3.0.11
+    * Allmost the all API's are documented.

 * 3.0.10
     * Imoprting JalaliDateFormatter & JalaliDatetimeFormatter in __init__.py
     * Accept also callable in JalaliDatetime.__init__(tzinfo=...) for tzinfo argument.